adwylie/yahoo-finance-ledger-cli/README.md

 Create a Python 3 virtual environment, activate it, and install the packages from `requirements.txt`.

-Modify the provided `.config` file to include any stock symbols you'd like to get price information for.
+Create a text file named `.config` at the repository root, and include any stock symbols you'd like to get price information for.
 Institution and account names will be included in the output to group the returned information (as shown below).

-Execute the script, eg. `python main.py 2023-05-10 -v`.
+To execute the script run `python main.py 2023-05-10 -v`.
-The verbose flag is optional, though useful if there are many symbols to process (to view progress).
+The verbose flag is optional, though useful if there are many symbols to process (to interactively view progress).
-The output is saved by default in `output.txt` file.
+The output is saved in an `output.txt` file by default.

 Example `.config` file:

 ```
 Institution:
   AccountName:
     - AAPL
     - MSFT
     - AMZN